jefftranter/6502/asm/jmon/README.txt

 values of the current registers.
 From there you can single step, change registers, etc. Once hit, a breakpoint is cleared and needs to be set again.
-Breakpoints must be in RAM and the IRQ/BRK vector must be in RAM (AN error is displayed if it is not).
+Breakpoints must be in RAM and the IRQ/BRK vector must be in RAM (an error is displayed if it is not).
 If the break handler is called from an interrupt rather than a BRK instruction, a message is displayed and a return from interrupt executed.
 If JMON is restarted, breakpoints are cleared.
 If a BRK instruction is encountered